Formalizing Poisson-Boltzmann Theory for Field-Tunable Nanofluidic Devices

 Different types of $\mathcal{F}$ generate different trajectories on the ($\gamma$,$\chi$) plane and bring diverse transport behaviors $G(\mathcal{F})$.

 In this work, we focus on the electrostatic modulation via a gate voltage $\Phi _\mathrm{g}$, which is pivotal to numerous iontronic applications \cite{017,036,043}.
-Consider the ionic conductivity $G(\gamma,\chi)$ in the simplest scenario (steady state, constant mobility $\mu$ and no hydrodynamic effects): A gate-dielectric-electrolyte structure is considered, as shown in Figs.~\ref{fig:Figure 3}(a) and~\ref{fig:Figure 3}(b) .
+Consider the ionic conductivity $G(\gamma,\chi)$ in the simplest scenario (steady state, constant mobility $\mu$): A gate-dielectric-electrolyte structure is considered, as shown in Fig.~\ref{fig:Figure 2}(b).
 The external gate voltage $\Phi _\mathrm{g}$ couples to the EDL surface potential $\Phi _\mathrm{s}$, through the electric field $E_\mathrm{d}$ transmitted in the dielectric layer ($\epsilon_\mathrm{d}, t_\mathrm{d}$):

 The charge $\Sigma _\mathrm{i}$ at the electrolyte/dielectric interface can be categorized into two types: one with a fixed number density $\Sigma _\mathrm{f}$ \cite{010}, and the other with a tunable density $\Sigma _\mathrm{a}$ by $\varphi _\mathrm{s}$ \cite{044}.
 With Bjerrum length $l_\mathrm{B}=e^2/4\mathit{\pi \epsilon k}_\mathrm{B}T$, $\Sigma _\mathrm{i,f,a}$ are reduced to dimensionless forms $\overline{\Sigma }_\mathrm{i,f,a}=\Sigma _\mathrm{i,f,a}\cdot\left(\frac{\pi } 2hl_\mathrm{B}\right)$ and the linkage of $\Phi _\mathrm{g}$ to $(\gamma,\chi)$ is established: